 Who doesn’t have a fire-breathing Dragon Bridge on their bucket list?
 Well you should!
 My family and I were vacationing at the Furama Resort in Da Nang, Vietnam when a staff member informed us about an evening fire show featuring the city’s famous Dragon Bridge.

 The show only happens at 9 pm on Saturday and Sunday nights.
-It rained on Saturday night and the girls’ jet lag kept them from staying up past 7pm.
-Sunday night at 8 pm I was sitting around in my pajamas when Andrew offered to stay with the girls giving me the opportunity to attend.
-A few minutes later I managed to be dressed and out the door with only my camera and a few thousand Vietnamese Dong for the cab driver.
+It rained on Saturday night and the girls’ jet lag kept them from staying up past dinner.
+Sunday night at 8 pm I was sitting around in my pajamas when Andrew offered to stay with the girls.
+This gave me the perfect opportunity to attend the show.
+A few minutes later I managed to be dressed and out the door bringing only my camera and a few thousand Vietnamese Dong.